 Oxaliplatin with fluorouracil (5FU) and folinic acid chemotherapy (FOLFOX or OxMdG)

-Oxaliplatin with fluorouracil (5FU) and folinic acid chemotherapy is a treatment which is usually used to treat bowel cancer.
-This combination of drugs may also be used to treat other types of cancer.
+Oxaliplatin with fluorouracil (5FU) and folinic acid is a chemotherapy treatment that is usually used to treat bowel cancer.

 You have the treatment in the chemotherapy day unit or during a short stay in hospital.
 A chemotherapy nurse will give it to you.
 During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.